Parker Forsyth: Casting

 Ashley Jones (pictured) had to keep her casting a secret.

 Ashley Jones made her first appearance on General Hospital as Parker Forsyth on January 29, 2016.
 Her casting was not announced beforehand in order to surprise viewers.
 When Jones made her first appearance, she had already filmed two episodes as Parker.
 Jones was happy to join the soap, explaining, "I've watched General Hospital over the years, so it's just a pleasure to see all these people on set and in and out of the makeup room".
 Jones, who has portrayed Bridget Forrester on another soap opera, The Bold and the Beautiful, on-off since 2004, was reunited with her former co-star, William deVry, who portrayed Briget's uncle, Storm Logan.
 Jones ran into deVry on her first day and commented, "It made me chuckle to myself about how small the soap world is!
 I still think of him as my uncle". deVry believed that General Hospital was "lucky" to have Jones joining the cast, calling her "such a professional and a lovely person".
 Jones was pregnant whilst filming at General Hospital.
 Parker's initial run lasted through to April 2016.
 On June 21 of that year, it was announced that Jones had returned to filming at General Hospital, with Jones posting a picture on social media of her with co-star Lexi Ainsworth, who she said she loves working with.
 Parker's return stint ran from June to July of 2016.

 In July 2017, it was announced on the Instagram page of General Hospital that Jones had returned to filming again, with the actress commenting that it was "Good to be back in Port Charles".
 Jones revealed that she had wanted to announce her return for "quite some time", but had to keep quiet in order to not spoil anything.
 The soap's executive producer Frank Valentini had previously teased on Twitter that there would a new addition to the cast.
 Jones did not reveal her return storyline, but teased that there would be "fun and drama".
 Jones also praised costume designer Shawn Reeves, explaining, "I appreciated that he wanted [Parker] to be bright and fresh.
 That's probably all I can say for now without getting myself in trouble".
 Jones returned that August.
 Parker's return aired in August of that year.
 In October 2017, it was announced that Jones and her co-star Lexi Ainsworth had been written out of General Hospital and they last appeared on October 11 of that year.
-Jones, like Ainsworth, did not release a statement about her departure, but when asked by a fan on Twitter if she would be returned, she replied, "Time will tell (hopefully sooner than later)…", and told the fan to "hang tight".
+Jones, like Ainsworth, did not release a statement about her departure, but when asked by a fan on Twitter if she would return, she replied, "Time will tell (hopefully sooner than later)...", and told the fan to "hang tight".